rielyg/slides/README.md

 # slides

-'this is a repository of my slides'
+'this is a repository of some of my slides'

 Gregory J. Riely
 Thoracic Oncology Service
 Memorial Sloan Kettering Cancer Center